pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [x] Roles: Use caption "Judge" rather than "Judge"
 - [x] Roles: New Role: Result Committee

-- [ ] Add maximum weightage field, and in the dropdown while grading, show values in 0.5 increments
-- [ ] Remove Required Proctor option from grading question creation view
-- [ ] For regional admins, when adding a new proctor, gender field should be auto selected based on their mandal
-- [ ] For judges, on grading screen include a search bar.
-When they search or scan a BAPS ID, delegate's information should be displayed only if it matches one of the judge's assigned skills

 - [ ] Participants: Allow to update field: HostCenter
 - [ ] Participants:Use HostCenter if provided otherwise use "Center"

 - [ ] Events: Region admin should be able to change only Event DateTime field

+- [x] Grade Topics: Remove Required Proctor option from grading question creation view
+- [ ] Grade Topics: Add maximum weightage field, and in the dropdown while grading, show values in 0.5 increments
 - [ ] Grade Topics: editable grid / Section and Attributes
 - [ ] Grade Topics: Weightage Options: no dropdown, Add maximum weightage field, and in the dropdown while grading, show values in 0.5 increments

 - [ ] Gradeing: Provide global search
 - [ ] Gradeing: use BAPSID everywhere to search
+- [ ] Gradeing: For judges, on grading screen include a search bar.
+When they search or scan a BAPS ID, delegate's information should be displayed only if it matches one of the judge's assigned skills
 - [ ] Gradeing: Provide start button for each skill of the candidate
 - [ ] Gradeing: Provide Submit button
 - [ ] Gradeing: locking approach

-- [ ] Users: Only single gender option
+- [ ] Users: For regional admins, when adding a new proctor, gender field should be auto selected based on their mandal
 - [ ] Users: Judge room assignment
 - [ ] Users: Events: show only assigned events
 - [ ] Users: Pull user info by MISID using external API